 I need information about...

 Note: Chest pain may also be caused by heart problems.
 Be sure to have all chest pain evaluated by a doctor.

 After you eat, food travels from your mouth down the esophagus to your stomach.
-Along the way, food passes through a one-way valve called the lower esophageal sphincter (LES), the opening to your stomach.
+Along the way, food passes through a one-way valve called the lower esophageal sphincter (LES), located at the opening to your stomach.
 Normally the LES opens when you swallow.
 It allows food to enter the stomach, then closes quickly.
 With GERD, the LES doesn’t work normally.
 It allows food and stomach acid to travel back (reflux) into the esophagus.

 Frequent heartburn or burping